aniruhil/arblog/content/home/teaching.md

 subtitle = ""

 # Order that this section will appear in.
-weight = 60
+weight = 20

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:
+I teach the following courses at Ohio University:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+- MPA 6010 1000: Research Methods in Leadership and Public Affairs (on campus)
+- MPA 6010 1001: Research Methods in Leadership and Public Affairs (Executive MPA)
+- MPA 6010 1002: Research Methods in Leadership and Public Affairs (Online MPA)
+- MPA 6020 1000: Advanced Research Methods in Leadership and Public Affairs (on campus)
+- MPA wxzy 1002: Data Analysitics for Public Affairs (Online MPA)